-A loud yelling was now heard at some distance in rear of the tent.
-Presently the bounding of many feet on the turf was distinguishable; and then, at intervals, the peculiar cry that announces the escape of a prisoner.
-Wacousta started to his feet, and fiercely grasping his tomahawk, advanced to the front of the tent, where he seemed to listen for a moment attentively, as if endeavoring to catch the direction of the pursuit.
+A loud yelling was now heard at some distance of the tent.
+Presently the bounding of many feet turf was distinguishable, and then at intervals the recry that announces the escape of a prisoner.
+We started to his feet, and fiercely grasping his tom advanced to the front of the tent, where he seed listen for a moment attentively, as if endeavoring the seed of the tent of the tent of the seed listen for a moment attentively, as if endeavoring the seed of the tent of the te the direction of the pursuit.

-"Ha! by heaven!" he exclaimed, "there must be treachery in this, or you slippery captain would not so soon be at his flight again, bound as I had bound him."
-Then uttering a deafening yell, and rushing past Sir Everard, near whom he paused an instant, as if undecided whether he should not first dispose of him, as a precautionary measure, he flew with the speed of an antelope in the direction in which he was guided by the gradually receding sounds.
+"Ha! by heaven!" he exclaimed, "there m treachery in this, or you slippery captain would soon be at his flight again bound as I had bound Then, uttering a deafening yell and rushing pa Everard, near whom he paused an instant, as if cided whether he should not first dispose of him as cautionary measure, he flew with the speed of an a in the direction in which he was guided by the gradually receding sounds.